The Floacist: 2015–2016: Floetry reunion

 In February 2015, Stewart confirmed that Floetry had reunited and would be touring in 2015.
 On 16 May 2015, Floetry reunited and performed their first show in nine years at Pepsi Funk Festival in College Park, Georgia.
 Despite announcing they would be recording a new album, Floetry subsequently split after the second leg of their reunion tour in August 2016.

 2017–present: Good Life and i'N'i

 In August 2017, Stewart released a single titled "Good Life".
 In November 2017, she headlined her first solo tour called the "Let It FLO Tour".
 In April 2025, she co-headlined the A Woman's Words Tour with English performer Queen Sheba.
 In June 2025, Stewart headlined the Live at City Winery Tour, her first solo American concert tour.
 On 31 July 2025, Stewart reunited with Marsha Ambrosius to perform as Floetry for three consecutive performances at the YS Firehouse in Yellow Springs, Ohio.
 In November 2025, Stewart and her husband Robbie Maddix formed a music duo called i'N'i.
 The duo released their debut single titled "We Be (i'N'i)" on November 7, 2025.
+In December 2025, the duo released their second single called "Do You Got Time".